Kelingking Beach Nusa Penida – Cliff Point & Hike In Bali

 It’s hard to browse Instagram without seeing epic pics of this natural wonder.
 Recently it was even named the 2nd best beach in Asia by TripAdvisor.

 If you’re planning a trip to Bali, you should definitely see Kelingking!
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay